awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md

 };
 ```

+## Packaging your canary files<a name="CloudWatch_Synthetics_Canaries_package"></a>

+If you are uploading your canary scripts using an Amazon S3 location, your zip file should include your script under this folder structure: `nodejs/node_modules/myCanaryFilename.js file`\.

+If you have more than a single `.js` file or you have a dependency that your script depends on, you can bundle them all into a single ZIP file that contains the folder structure `nodejs/node_modules/myCanaryFilename.js file and other folders and files`\.
+If you are using `syn-nodejs-puppeteer-3.4` or later, you can optionally put your canary files in another folder and creating your folder structure like this: `nodejs/node_modules/myFolder/myCanaryFilename.js file and other folders and files`\.

+**Handler name**

+Be sure to set your canary’s script entry point \(handler\) as `myCanaryFilename.functionName` to match the file name of your script’s entry point\.
+If you are using a runtime earlier than `syn-nodejs-puppeteer-3.4`, then `functionName` must be `handler`\.
+If you are using `syn-nodejs-puppeteer-3.4` or later, you can choose any function name as the handler\.
+If you are using `syn-nodejs-puppeteer-3.4` or later, you can also optionally store the canary in a separate folder such as `nodejs/node_modules/myFolder/my_canary_filename`\.
+If you store it in a separate folder, specify that path in your script entry point, such as `myFolder/my_canary_filename.functionName`\.

 ## Changing an existing Puppeteer script to use as a Synthetics canary<a name="CloudWatch_Synthetics_Canaries_modify_puppeteer_script"></a>

 This section explains how to take Puppeteer scripts and modify them to run as Synthetics canary scripts\.
 For more information about Puppeteer, see [Puppeteer API v1\.14\.0](https://github.com/puppeteer/puppeteer/blob/v1.14.0/docs/api.md)\.